agaveplatform/clients-api/README.md

 deployment/startup.sh
 ```

-In addition to the clients service, oauth infrastructure (apim and mysql) and the hosted identity infrastructure
+In addition to the clients service, the oauth infrastructure (apim and mysql) and the hosted identity infrastructure
 (agave_id and ldap) will be started as well.

 ## Deploying with Docker ##
 You can deploy an instance of the Agave Clients service on your local machine with a single command: the only